cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 ## Support Vector Machines

-Support vector machines (SVM) started as a method for classification, but has extensions for regression as well.
+Support vector machines (SVM) started as a method for classification but has extensions for regression as well.
 The goal of using SVM is to compute a regression line or decision boundary.

 ### Regression {-}

-For regression, the SVM seeks to minimize the cost function
+For regression, the SVM seeks to minimize the cost function.

 \[
 Cost\sum_{i=1}^nL_\epsilon \left(y_i - \hat{y_i}\right)\ +\ \sum_{j=1}^{P}\beta_{j}^2